PrefectHQ/ControlFlow/README.md

 @cf.flow
 def research_workflow() -> str:
-    # Task 1: have Marvin work with the user to generate a research topic
+    # Task 1: the default agent will work with the user to choose a topic
     topic = cf.Task(
-        "Generate a research topic",
+        "Work with the user to come up with a research topic", result_type=ResearchTopic,
-        result_type=ResearchTopic,
-        agents=[marvin]
         user_access=True,
     )

-    # Task 2: have the default agent create an outline based on the topic
+    # Task 2: the default agent will create an outline based on the topic
     outline = cf.Task("Create an outline", context=dict(topic=topic))

-    # Task 3: have the author agent write a first draft
+    # Task 3: the author agent will write a first draft
     draft = cf.Task(
         "Write a first draft",
         context=dict(outline=outline),